Pengeszikra/flogon-galaxy/public/docs/rule.md

   this process can repeat until player can pair card.

----- end play phase ----
+## END-RULE:

-- END-RULE: if quest don't have deck game is end with a collected score - quest score
+if quest don't have deck game is end with a collected score - quest score

-QUEST-REVENGE
+## QUEST-REVENGE
 - quest draw 2 cards up to 4
 - if quest reach 4 hand then quest on action
 - player drop their hand